bazelbuild/bazel/site/en/extending/macros.md

 If `my_macro` is invoked with `deps = ["//a"]`, that will cause `_my_macro_impl` to be invoked with its `deps` parameter set to `select({"//conditions:default":
 ["//a"]})`.
+If this causes the implementation function to fail (say, because the code tried to index into the value as in `deps[0]`, which is not allowed for `select`s), the macro author can then make a choice: either they can rewrite their macro to only use operations compatible with `select`, or they can mark the attribute as nonconfigurable (`attr.label_list(configurable = False)`).
+The latter ensures that users are not permitted to pass a `select` value in.

-Rule targets reverse this transformation, and store trivial `select`s as their unconditional values; in this example, if `_my_macro_impl` declares a rule target `my_rule(..., deps = deps)`, that rule target's `deps` will be stored as `["//a"]`.
+Rule targets reverse this transformation, and store trivial `select`s as their unconditional values; in the above example, if `_my_macro_impl` declares a rule target `my_rule(..., deps = deps)`, that rule target's `deps` will be stored as `["//a"]`.
+This ensures that `select`-wrapping does not cause trivial `select` values to be stored in all targets instantiated by macros.

+If the value of a configurable attribute is `None`, it does not get wrapped in a `select`.
+This ensures that tests like `my_attr == None` still work, and that when the attribute is forwarded to a rule with a computed default, the rule behaves properly (that is, as if the attribute were not passed in at all).
+It is not always possible for an attribute to take on a `None` value, but it can happen for the `attr.label()` type, and for any inherited non-mandatory attribute.

 ## Finalizers {:#finalizers}

-A rule finalizer is a special symbolic macro which - regardless of its lexical position in a BUILD file - is evaluated in the final stage of loading a package, after all non-finalizer targets have been defined.
+A rule finalizer is a special symbolic macro which – regardless of its lexical position in a BUILD file – is evaluated in the final stage of loading a package, after all non-finalizer targets have been defined.
 Unlike ordinary symbolic macros, a finalizer can call `native.existing_rules()`, where it behaves slightly differently than in legacy macros: it only returns the set of